lanl/LaGriT/docs/pages/docs/commands/rankvolume.md

 ---
 title: SETSIZE
+tags: ok
 ---

  **RANKVOLUME**

-  RANKVOLUME prints out the lowest volume elements from a mesh, ranked in increasing order.
+  **rankvolume**  prints out the lowest volume elements from a mesh, ranked in increasing order.
 The default is to print out the 100 lowest volume elements, but this number can be changed by specifying it as an optional second argument to the command.
 Also printed are the